^

 Pathogenesis

-Symptoms of the persecution mania
+Symptoms persecution mania

 Complications and consequences

-Diagnostics of the persecution mania
+Diagnostics persecution mania

-It may be necessary to study the function of the brain to identify possible anatomical or traumatic morphological disorders of its individual structures and the state of the cerebral vessels, for which EEG (electroencephalography), CT or MRI is prescribed.
+It may be necessary to study the function of the brain to identify possible anatomical or traumatic morphological disorders of its individual structures and the state of the cerebral vessels, for which EEG (electroencephalography), CT or MRI are prescribed.

 Differential diagnosis